Descanonge/research_support/Administrative/readme.md

 The VPN allows to redirect all your internet traffic through the IPSL (whereas the proxy only works for the http protocol, and thus is less secure).

-To setup the VPN, you first need to go to the intranet [here](http://info.locean-ipsl.upmc.fr/fr/reseau-distant/#vpn) and download the configuration files.
-You can extract them for instance in `~/.config/vpn-ipsl` or a similar location.
-You should have a certificate (`ca.crt`), a PGP key (`ta.key`), and a configuration file (`vpn-ipsl.ovpn`).

-Follow the instructions on the intranet to install it.
+To setup the VPN, follow the instructions on the intranet to install it.

 The username should be: `<LOCEAN login (initial + family name)>@locean.ipsl.fr`.
 The password is your LOCEAN password.